Beginner Volleyball Drills

 Self-Set Tosses

 Player tosses a ball above their head, lets it drop into the setting position (forehead, hands open like a window), and pushes it straight up two to three feet.
-Catch on the way down.
-Ten reps, focus on the ball spinning slowly (a sign of clean fingertip contact).
-Add a second self-set after the catch: toss, set, set, catch.
-The drill builds the muscle memory of fingertip contact without any partner pressure.
+Catch on the way down, watching for the ball to spin slowly as a sign of clean fingertip contact.

 Wall Setting

 Stand six feet from a wall.
-Self-toss, set the ball into the wall four feet up.
-Catch the rebound, repeat.
-Ten reps.
+Self-toss, then set the ball into the wall four feet up.
+Catch the rebound and repeat.
 The wall return forces a clean push because a sloppy set with a pushed elbow slaps the ball at the wrong angle.
-A youth player can rack up a hundred contact reps in five minutes alone.

 Partner Setting

 Two players eight feet apart.
-Tosser tosses high to the setter's forehead.
-Setter steps under the ball, contacts above the hairline with open hands, and sets the ball back to the tosser.
-Ten reps, switch.
-Add a target above the tosser (a parent's arm raised, or a chair on a table) so the setter aims for height, not forward distance.
+The tosser tosses high to the setter's forehead.
+The setter steps under the ball, contacts above the hairline with open hands, and sets the ball back to the tosser.

 Serving Drills for Beginners